AN: All right, Kathey. I figure it's time to stop torturing you by telling you about this story and just POST IT ALREADY!

 Even though there have been several times over the past year where he has felt alone, he has never been alone.
 There has always been Bobby and there has always, always been Sam.
 In fact, Dean doesn't think he has ever been truly alone.
 After all, there is a difference between feeling alone and actually being alone.
 On the one hand, it's a wonderful feeling to realize you are not alone.
 On the other hand, he is starting to wonder if he will ever actually be able to be alone.

-Dean has been told that he has met this man before.
+He has also been told that he has met this man before.
 Once.
-When he was eight years old, he was snatched up by this fugly ass poltergeist and his father came to his rescue, with help from another hunter.
-Honestly, Dean has no recollection of this incident.
+When he was eight years old, he was snatched up by a poltergeist along with one of Joey's girls.
+Dean has no recollection of this incident.
 Concussions will do that to you.
-The name of the ex-hunter barely rings a bell and Dean isn't exactly a trusting guy, so he doesn't go to Highland Park expecting to take up their offer of kindness.

-Long story short: Yes, they are awesome.
-The first time Dean shows up on their doorstep, he is taken aback by their genuine kindness.
+Long story short: They're pretty awesome.
+The first time Dean shows up on their doorstep, sheepish, with a kid on his hip, he is taken aback by their genuine kindness.

-Beth is the eldest adopted daughter; she's his age, she's a hard partying wannabe actress who is now back at home with her parents because she ran out of money in New York, and she makes him uncomfortable.
+Beth is their eldest adopted daughter.
+She's his age, a hard partying wannabe actress living at home with her parents because she struck out in New York and ran out of money, and she makes Dean incredibly uncomfortable.

 Joey's brothers are constant presences in the Daniels' residence.
 There's Grant, who's barely fifteen years older than Beth and who must suffer from selective mutism or something because Dean has never actually heard him speak.
 And then there's Rufus Turner, Joey and Grant's half brother that lives about a mile away from Joey and tends to show up without calling first.
 When in the same room as Dean, he spends most of his time pestering him about Bobby, who he shares some mysterious past with.

-Life in Highland Park is mostly one note for the first couple months.
+Life in Chicago is mostly one note for the first couple months.

 It's not that it's boring.
 It's just not that exciting either.
 Dean works at the garage during the day, picks up Ben from daycare, makes dinner, spends an insane amount of time trying to get Ben to sleep, and then he usually passes out in front of the TV.
-On the weekends, they'll explore Highland Park and then Victoria will come over and drag them over to her house for dinner.
+On the weekends, they'll explore the city and then Victoria will come over and drag them over to her house for dinner.
 It's lonely.
 That's the problem.
 There's no Bobby and no Sam.
-Just a one year old who - while awesome - isn't super at holding conversations.
+Just a one-year-old who - while awesome - isn't super great at holding conversations.
 The days become predictable and routine and the time may pass by at an agonizing snail speed, but goddamn - look at him.

 At least he knows now that he can do this.

-In late January, about two weeks after arriving in Highland Park, he turns twenty two.
+In late January, about two weeks after arriving in Chicago, he turns twenty-two.
 He talks to Sam on the phone, gets a voicemail from Dad, and then Victoria shows up on his doorstep with a cake.
-When he opens the door, she blows on a noisemaker, throws confetti at him and chirps out, ''Happy birthday, sweetie!''
+When he opens the door, she blows on a noisemaker, throws confetti at him and chirps out, ''Happy birthday!''

 In the living room, Ben stops what he's doing to throw his arms up in the air and yell out, ''Yay!''

 In mid February, he is sick and tired of being bored so he makes a list of projects to do around the house and slowly begins to make his way through them.
-Well, would you look at him.
 He's domesticated.
-In between his bouts of being Ty Pennington, he hooks up with Beth a few times (without letting her parents know, of course, because Joey Daniels is definitely the kind of guy who would shove a shotgun in your face for daring to defile his daughter, regardless of whether or not she's a grown ass woman who can make her own decisions) and it's fun for a bit, but it ends pretty quickly when he realizes that while the sex may be good, they go together like oil and water.
+In between his bouts of being Ty Pennington, he hooks up with a guy from work a few times and it's fun for a bit, but it ends pretty quickly when he realizes that while the sex may be good, they go together like oil and water.
+The guy is embarrassingly awful and awkward around Ben, seemingly very uncomfortable that Dean has a kid at all, and there is just no future there.

 Slowly, things begin to pick up as the time goes on and Dean begins to break out of the shell he hadn't known he had been hiding in.
 He makes a few acquaintances at work, he and Ben start going over to Joey and Victoria's for dinner every Sunday night, he is already halfway through the list of home improvement projects he made for himself, and Ben is absolutely thriving.
-During the weekdays, he goes to this great little daycare that Victoria recommended and he makes friends.
+During the weekdays, he goes to this great little daycare that Victoria recommended (way better than the one Dean had Ben in at first) and he makes friends.
 He's still small for his age and his speech is just a touch underdeveloped for a child his age, but he makes out great at daycare.

 The time starts to go by faster.

 There are times when Dean thinks that Ben might actually think that he is a dog.
-(Because...yes, okay?
+Because...yes, okay?
 Sometimes Ben barks.
 It's weird, but not any weirder than that phase Sammy went through when he was four and thought he was a unicorn.
-That was just messed up.)

 But in the end they get their dog.